NicolasJEngler/docker-wordpress/README.md

 #### Usage

-The following command should be enough to build, re/create, and start the containers in the background and leave them running:
+Running `docker-compose up -d` should be enough to build, re/create, and start the containers in the background and leave them running.

-`docker-compose up -d`
+After successfully running `docker-compose up -d`:

+* The WordPress site can be accessed via http://localhost:8080.
+* PHPMyAdmin can be accessed via http://localhost:8181